Main Pioneers

 expressionists.

-to the Russian artists of the early twentieth century
+The Abstract Expressionist painters have many stylistic similarities to the Russian artists of the early twentieth century such as

 Wassily Kandinsky